gridai/grid-docs/docs/getting-started/typical-workflow-cli-user.md

 \(Time: **5 minutes**\)

-Now that you have your data, code, and 2 GPUs, we get to the fun part!
+Now that you have your data, code, and 1 GPU, we get to the fun part!
 Let's develop the model

 At the end of the last section you used ssh to make model changes.
 However, I actually prefer to use VSCode for this.
 Let's set up VSCode to code directly on the remote machine.